ElesionKyrie/Extreme-Video-Compression-With-Prediction-Using-Pre-trainded-Diffusion-Models-/README.md

 ### checkpoints of image compression models

-The six weights need to be moved to the "NN_CheckPoint" folder.
+The six weights need to be moved to the "checkpoints/neural network" folder.

 | lambda | quality |
 | ------- | ------- |